 BriefCase LLC

-This Cookie Policy explains how BriefCase LLC ("Company," "we," "us," and "our") uses cookies and similar technologies to recognize you when you visit our website at https://www.mybriefcase.io ("Website").
-It explains what these technologies are and why we use them, as well as your rights to control our use of them.
+This Cookie and Browser Storage Policy explains how BriefCase LLC ("Company," "we," "us," and "our") uses cookies, browser storage, first-party analytics events, and similar technologies when you visit https://www.mybriefcase.io or a shared BriefCase link.
+It explains what these technologies are and why we use them.

-• Track session duration, scroll depth, section engagement, link and button clicks, and file downloads
+- Track session duration, section engagement, link and button clicks, file previews, file downloads, and feedback activity

 Group Links and Forwarded Links

 BriefCase users may create group links intended for multiple recipients simultaneously, or share individual links that recipients may forward to additional third parties.
-In both cases, BriefCase's cookie and tracking technologies apply equally to all individuals who access the link, regardless of whether they were the originally intended recipient or received the link through forwarding.
+In both cases, BriefCase's first-party analytics and browser storage technologies may apply to individuals who access the link, regardless of whether they were the originally intended recipient or received the link through forwarding.

 Specifically:

-All data collected from group link recipients and forwarded link recipients is made available exclusively to the registered BriefCase user who originally created and shared the link.
-By accessing any BriefCase link — whether received directly, as part of a group, or via forwarding — you acknowledge and consent to this data collection as described in this Cookie Policy and our Privacy Policy.
+All data collected from group link recipients and forwarded link recipients is made available to the registered BriefCase user who originally created and shared the link, subject to GPC suppression and recipient data rights described in our Privacy Policy.

 Engagement Scoring and Behavioral Profiling

-BriefCase uses cookies and similar technologies to construct an engagement score for each visitor to a shared BriefCase link.
-This score is derived from a combination of behavioral signals collected during one or more sessions, including but not limited to time on page, sections viewed, scroll depth, clicks, downloads, and return visit frequency.
-This constitutes a form of automated behavioral profiling of the recipient and is disclosed here in accordance with applicable US state privacy laws and Canadian PIPEDA requirements.
-Recipients have the right to request access to or deletion of their engagement data by contacting us at privacy@mybriefcase.io.
+BriefCase uses first-party analytics and similar technologies to construct an engagement score for each visitor to a shared BriefCase link.
+This score is derived from a combination of behavioral signals collected during one or more sessions, including but not limited to time on page, sections viewed, clicks, downloads, Ask AI usage, feedback activity, and return visit frequency.
+Recipients may request access to, correction of, or deletion of recipient analytics data by visiting https://mybriefcase.io/contact and selecting Recipient Data Removal Request, or by emailing us at privacy@mybriefcase.io.

 What are cookies?